-NEW YORK — In a 65-page ruling, a New York federal judge on June 21 disposed of a second round of motions to dismiss a second amended complaint (SAC) brought by two hedge funds’ liquidators with regard to allegations in connection “with one of the most spectacular hedge fund collapses” (In re Platinum-Beechwood Litigation, No. 18-6658, Martin Trott, et al. v.
+NEW YORK — Finding that an alleged insider did not offer any reason as to why a decision should be reconsidered, a federal judge in New York on Aug.
+20 upheld his ruling denying dismissal of an aiding and abetting breach of fiduciary duty claim over the insider’s role in what two hedge funds’ liquidators describe as “one of the most spectacular hedge fund collapses” (In re Platinum-Beechwood Litigation, No. 18-6658, Martin Trott, et al. v.
 Platinum Management [NY] LLC, et al., No. 18-10936, S.D.
 N.Y., 2019 U.S. Dist.
-LEXIS 104562).
+LEXIS 142267).